mahidesk12-bit/smart-grocery-planner/README.md

-# Smart Grocery AI
+# Smart Grocery AI Planner

 ## Overview
-Smart Grocery AI is an AI-powered web application that helps users create a smart grocery shopping plan based on their budget, family size and food preferences.
+Smart Grocery AI Planner is an AI-powered web application that helps users create a smart grocery shopping plan based on their budget, family size and food preferences.
 It reduces shopping time and helps users make cost-effective grocery decisions.

 ## Problem It Solves
 Many people struggle to plan grocery shopping within their budget while maintaining a balanced diet.
 Smart Grocery AI provides personalized grocery recommendations using AI, making shopping easier and more affordable.